No More Heroes 2: Desperate Struggle: Plot

 The story of No More Heroes 2 is told through cutscenes following Travis' journey, interspersed with scenes of a woman at a peep show dictating the story's events to a silent, unknown observer.

 Three years have passed since Travis Touchdown became the top assassin in the United Assassins Association (UAA) and walked away.
 He has returned to Santa Destroy and fights Skelter Helter, who seeks revenge on Travis for killing his older brother Helter Skelter prior to the first game.
-After winning the battle, he meets Sylvia Christel, who informs him he taken Helter's as the 51st best assassin, and offers him a "five-course meal" in exchange for reclimbing the UAA ranks and reclaiming his former glory at Rank 1.
-The nearly-dead Skelter Helter interrupts them and warns Travis that he and his co-conspirators will still have their revenge.
+After winning the battle, he meets Sylvia Christel, who informs him he has taken Helter's as the 51st best assassin, and offers him a "five-course meal" in exchange for reclimbing the UAA ranks and reclaiming his former glory at Rank 1.
+The nearly-dead Skelter Helter interrupts them and warns Travis that he and his co-conspirators will still have their revenge before dying for good.

 The same night, a group of criminals kill Travis's best friend, Bishop, and throw his head through Travis's window in a paper bag.
 Travis, seeking revenge, asks Sylvia to help him find the one responsible, but Sylvia tells him that the one who ordered the killing was Jasper Batt Jr., the CEO of Pizza Bat and first-ranked assassin.
 In the first game, Travis stopped three different attempts by Pizza Bat to expand into Santa Destroy by assassinating the CEOs.
 In the three years since, with Travis out of the picture, Pizza Bat successfully opened a headquarters in Santa Destroy and bought out practically every business in town.
 Travis resolves to climb to the ranks to get a chance for revenge on Jasper.

 Travis fights and defeats Rank 50 rap star and religious fanatic Nathan Copeland.
 Afterwards he meets Rank 25 football star Charlie MacDonald and his cheerleaders, who transform into a giant mech called the Santa Death Parade.
 Travis defeats them in his own mech, the Glastonbury, built by Dr. Naomi and based on a mech from his favorite anime.
 He feels remorse for the cheerleaders, explaining that they were harmless, but backpedals after Sylvia offers to nullify his victory.
 He also spares the optional challenger (the only way to fight her is by going back to the motel after beating Charlie) Kimmy Howell, commenting that he "can't kill a co-ed".
 Travis also begins fighting the supernatural: facing Rank 24, the child ghost and fire starter Matt Helms, followed by Rank 23, the poisonous siren Cloe Walsh.